luau-lang/luau/docs/_pages/library.md

 function bit32.btest(args: ...number): boolean
 ```

-Perform a bitwise `and` of all input numbers, and return `true` iff the result is not 0.
+Perform a bitwise `and` of all input numbers, and return `true`  the result is not 0.
 If the function is called with no arguments, `true` is returned.

 ```
 function bit32.extract(n: number, f: number, w: number?): number